ubul86/szallas_hu_test/README.md

 `php artisan company:foundation-date-paginator-with-recursive-cte [--page]`

 **Description:**
 Similar to the `foundation-date-paginator` command but uses a **recursive CTE** (Common Table Expression) to calculate the results.
-When using this command, ensure the `cte_max_recursion_depth` is set to a sufficiently high value in the database configuration, especially when running the command in a **Docker** environment.
+When using this command, ensure that `cte_max_recursion_depth` is set to a sufficiently high value in the database configuration.
+Note: This is not necessary in a **Docker** environment, as it is already configured automatically

 ---